google/ecclesia-machine-management/ecclesia/lib/redfish/dellicius/README.md

 translate query operations into Redfish resource requests and dispatch over specific transport interface.
-Dellicius Query Engine is a logical composition of interpreter, dispatcher and normalizer, responsible for batch processing Redpath queries that are wrapped with a specific data model within a Dellicius query.
+Dellicius Query Engine is a logical composition of interpreter, dispatcher and normalizer, responsible for batch processing RedPath queries that are wrapped with a specific data model within a Dellicius query.

 The modular design of the query engine allows it be extended for manipulating,